node-red/node-red.github.io/docs/user-guide/projects/index.md

    },
 ```

+It is also possible to enable the projects feature by setting the `NODE_RED_ENABLE_PROJECTS` environment variable to `true`.

 The feature relies on having the `git` and `ssh-keygen` command line tools available.
 Node-RED will check for them on start-up and let you know if they are missing.